turingschool/curriculum/source/topics/cli.markdown

 * Make files executable
 * Use automated tests to verify functionality of scripts

+## What is a CLI?

+A CLI (command line interface) is a text based interface to a computer operating system or application.
+You are working with a CLI when you use your terminal.

+In contrast, most interactions for standard computer users are completed with a GUI (pronounced gooey) Graphical User Interface.
+Some examples would be using iMessage or Photoshop.
+While the graphical user interface is very helpful for visualizing what's going on, the command line is a very powerful tool.

+With Ruby and bash scripting, many daily activities can be automated.
+Getting comfortable in the terminal will help you as a developer.

 ## Hello World

-Our first step will be to create a directory for this tutorial, and within it, a bin directory for storing our scripts.
-Creating a `bin` directory is not required, but it is a convention that will help keep the files organized.
+Our first step will be to create a directory for this tutorial, and within it, a `bin` directory for storing our executable scripts.

 {% terminal %}
 mkdir diy-cli